astropy/astropy-APEs/APE26.rst

 on ``SkyCoord`` proper, so sphinx will know how to typeset those, while type checkers can help users in finding and using them propertly.
 It will also be easier: following the Zen of Python, there should be one clear way to do something.
-The present overlap leads to confusion where beginner users end up creating ``BaseCoordinateFrame`` objects such as ``ICRS``, when the docs are clear that these are for more advanced users and that ``SkyCoord`` is to be preferred.
+The present overlap leads to confusion wherein beginner users end up creating ``BaseCoordinateFrame`` objects such as ``ICRS``, when the docs are clear that these are for more advanced users and that ``SkyCoord`` is to be preferred.
 The system will also be less fragile.
 For example, if users manipulate the internal workings of ``SkyCoord`` (which is discouraged but possible), the coordinate data can become decoupled from the caching that ``SkyCoord`` performs for speed.

 Finished Product
 ----------------